7.9. Matrices

 Gazprea supports empty matrices.

-integer[*,*] m = []; /* Should create an empty matrix */
+integer[\*][\*] m = []; /* Should create an empty matrix */

-7.8.3.
+7.9.3.
 Operations

-The operators ==, and != also have the same behaviors that vectors do.
-These operations compare whether or not all elements of two matrices are equal.
+The operators ==, and != also have the same behavior independent of the dimensionality of the array.
+These operations compare whether or not all elements of are equal.

 Specifically, the number of columns of the first operand must equal the number